 6 Steps to become a personal trainer

 Becoming a personal trainer is not a piece of cake.
 You need sheer determination and have to be focused to achieve your goal.
-Let’s explore the steps to be followed in the journey of becoming a personal trainer.

 Step 1: Get a high school or equivalent certificate